kornysietsma/polyglot-tools-docs/README.md

 This is very much incomplete - I'm just pushing it to github so I can experiment with publishing it, don't read this yet!

+Docs are published to <https://kornysietsma.github.io/polyglot-tools-docs/> when I get around to it.